Choose Countertops With Confidence

 Next, ask yourself, "What's my lifestyle?"
 Different circumstances will rate different materials.
 For example, families with children will want something durable and stain-resistant; gourmet cooks will prefer hard-working materials and avid entertainers will like a marriage of high style and convenience.

 Now that you've got a handle on the types of countertop materials that might work for you, it's time to start focusing on the last piece of the puzzle: your personal style preference.
 Think about your clothes and accessories.
 Ask yourself, "What do I like to wear in colors, styles and textures?"
-Now take this quiz:

 When you look into your closet, you see: